zackmdavis/Less_Wrong_Drafts/alignment_implications_of_llm_successes.md

 **Doomimir**: _[taken aback]_ Are ... are you under the impression that "learned functions" can't kill you?

 **Simplicia**: _[rolling her eyes]_ That's not where I was going, Doomchek.
-The surprising fact that deep learning works at all comes down to generalization.
+The surprising fact that deep learning works at all, comes down to generalization.
 As you know, neural networks with ReLU activations describe piecewise linear functions, and the number of linear regions grows exponentially as you stack more layers: for a decently-sized net, you get more regions than the number of atoms in the universe.
 As close as makes no difference, the input space is empty.
 By all rights, the net should be able to do _anything at all_ in the gaps between the training data.

 And yet it behaves remarkably sensibly.
 [Train a one-layer transformer on 80% of possible addition-mod-59 problems, and it learns one of two modular addition algorithms](https://arxiv.org/abs/2306.17844), which perform correctly on the remaining validation set.
 It's not _a priori_ obvious that it would work that way!
 There are $0.2 \cdot 59^{2} \cdot 59$ ≈ 41,000 other possible functions on $\mathbb{Z}/59\mathbb{Z}$ compatible with the training data.
-Someone sitting in her armchair doing theology might reason that the odds of "aligning" the network to modular addition were forty-thousand to one against, but the actual situation turned out to be much more forgiving, thanks to the inductive biases of [SGD](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).
+Someone sitting in her armchair doing theology might reason that the odds of "aligning" the network to modular addition were forty-thousand to one against, but the actual situation turned out to be much more forgiving, thanks to the inductive biases of SGD.
 It's not a wild genie that we've Shanghaied into doing modular arithmetic while we're looking, but will betray us to do something else the moment we turn our backs; rather, the training process managed to successfully point to mod-59 arithmetic.

 The modular addition network is a research toy, but real frontier AI systems are the same technology, only scaled up with more bells and whistles.
 I also don't think GPT-4 will betray us to do something else the moment we turn our backs, for broadly similar reasons.